mickfuzz/phd4/_posts/thesis_chapters/2024-6-1-Introduction.md

 Resnick's quote comes in a piece creative coding at a crossroads.
 A critique of formulaic and instruction based computing education.

-In line with this research, this thesis highlights the importance of learning contexts on the creative process in digital making.
+In line with x research, this thesis highlights the importance of learning contexts on the creative process in digital making.

 While the activities of this study take place outside of school, this study echoes this concern.
 Later in this introduction the mess that is the 2014 Computing curriculum and associated exams have caused with recent reports underlining already growing concerns.